cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The Reality of (a0,k)

 The intent of parameters (a0, k) has not been realized.
 The graph of k-effective shows that increasing k from 150 to 500 did not result in a proportional increase to decentralization.
 The k parameter is currently 500 / 41 = 12.2 times larger than the effective decentralization k-effective.
+In epoch 333  46% of all stake was controlled by non-exchange multi-pool operators.

 Another important determinant of the ability for small pools to compete with larger pools is the mandatory minimum fee (minFee parameter) which is currently 340₳.
 This minimum fee is a higher percentage of the total rewards for a small pool compared to a larger pool.
-It means that delegator yields for a small pool will not exceed 4% until the pool has at least 10% saturation (currently ~6.8M₳).
+It means that delegator yields for a small pool will not exceed 4.0% until the pool has at least 10.0% saturation (currently ~6.8M₳).
 This is a significant barrier to entry for small pools.

 Billions of ADA is currently staked in pools with nearly 0 pledge and extremely high leverage.
 Also, a billion ADA is currently pledged in nearly saturated private pools closed to community delegation.
 There are very few public pools accepting community delegation with pledge amounts between 5M₳ and 60M₳ and the vast majority of public pools have less than 1M₳ pledge.
-The following bubble chart shows the distribution of stake as a function of group leverage on a log(Leverage)-log(Stake) scale.
+The following bubble chart shows the distribution of stake as a function of group leverage on a log(Stake) vs log(Leverage) scale.
 The current pledge incentive mechanism only becomes relevant in a small segment of this chart below a leverage of 10 and above a pledge amount of 10M₳.
 The Single Pool Operator Alliance (SPA) is a collective of ~2250 individual pools and pool operators with a collective stake of 5B₳ at an average leverage factor of only 22.
+The SPA is the anchor of decentralization on Cardano.

 <img src="stake vs leverage current.png">

 In the original design, parameter a0 represented the influence the operator’s pledge had on the desirability of the pool.
 In other words, more pledge should mean the pool would be more desirable for stake delegation.
 However the current reward formula has not produced this effect.
 See Figure 2.
 With increasing pledge as a proportion of total stake there is little noticeable effect on rewards until very high pledge percentages.
 These very high pledge percentages are not attainable except by extremely large stakeholders.
-Furthermore having such a high pledge percentage would defeat the purpose of staking since the pool would already be saturated when the maximum pledge benefit is earned.
+Furthermore having such a high pledge percentage would defeat the purpose of community staking since the pool would already be saturated when the maximum pledge benefit is earned.

 The reality of the past 18 months is that pool operators have split pledge across multiple pools because it is more profitable to earn fees (minFee + margin%) than it is to benefit from increasing their pledge to a single pool.
 The small increase in yield for pools with less than 10M₳ pledge is also much less than the random statistical uncertainty of rewards per epoch.
+The pledge incentive is currently a statistically unnoticed benefit used only by large private stakeholders.
 The current reward equation has sacrificed fair egalitarian rewards for an incentive that is not providing Sybil protection as intended.

 ## The SundaeSwap Effect